 The juicer is attached to the counter top using a suction cup.
 That really is needed because of the force required to turn the handle.
 The suction cup seems to do a good job, and its an innovative idea since most manual wheatgrass juicers use a clamp that screws tight onto your counter top.

-The Healthy juicer only comes with a one year warranty which may put a lot of people off, but as manual juicers go, this one seems to work very well, and it’s not limited to just wheatgrass.
+The Original Healthy Juicer only comes with a one year warranty which may put a lot of people off, but as manual juicers go, this one seems to work very well, and it’s not limited to just wheatgrass.
 Other leafy greens are also juiced quite well and you can go for harder vegetables like carrots as well.
 Overall, the juicer is cheap and may not be the best long-term investment, but if you want to experiment with juicing, and green juices in particular, it may be a good way to try juicing without having to pay a fortune for the machine.